-You request, by applying for an FPO, that payments made to your account in a cycle will be first applied to the following amounts in the order that we determine - any initial interest charge, monthly instalment, FPO fee and related interest, any of which are due or overdue in that cycle.
-Any additional payments will be applied to the balance

-- of your account in accordance with your unsecured credit terms and conditions. - You may cancel or change your request in relation to the application of payments to your FPO at a later time.
+- You request, by applying for an FPO, that payments made to your account in a cycle will be first applied to FPOs up to the amount of any initial interest charge or instalment or FPO fee or related interest due or overdue in that period.
+Any additional payments will be applied to the balance of your account in accordance with your credit card or unsecured credit terms and conditions. - This may mean you are liable to pay a higher amount or rate of interest than you would otherwise be under the National Consumer Credit Protection Act 2009. - You may cancel or change your request in relation to the application of payments to your FPO at a later time.
 However, if you do so, we will cancel your FPO.

 What happens if there are extra payments, an FPO is cancelled or payments aren't made on time?
 Extra payments